 - Supports research and policy initiatives intended to hasten the transition from carbon-based energy systems to those that rely on renewable energy sources, to develop methods for diminishing the impact of existing carbon-based energy systems on the climate, and to propel scientific, technological, legal, policy and artistic innovations needed to accelerate progress toward cleaner energy and a greener world.

-- Faculty and students are invited to submit proposals no later than October 1, 2016.
+- Faculty and students are invited to submit proposals in October 2019.

 - The Center for the Environment’s Summer Undergraduate Research Fund provides financial support for student research projects related to the environment in the form of independent research projects or research assistantships.
 Specific opportunities can be found here.

-The Campus Sustainability Innovation Fund is managed by the Harvard Office for Sustainability and Office for Strategic Procurement and is made possible due to the generous support of the W.B.
+The Campus Sustainability Innovation Fund is managed by the Harvard Office for Sustainability and Office for Strategic Procurement and is made possible due to the generous support of the Malcom W. P. Strandberg Trust in honor of Malcom W. P. Strandberg PhD, BS '41 and the W.B.
 Mason Corporation.